• Skip to main content

 Terminate A Connection

-Same rule applies for terminating a connection.
-You will need to handle exception on this too:
+The same rule applies for terminating a connection.
+You will need to handle exceptions on this too:

 try: